IBM document processors: IBM and document processing

 Prior to the introduction of computers, cheque processing was performed manually by each institution.
-IBM recognised the opportunity to automate this processing and began a long period of building machines for this purpose, a period that started when IBM announced the IBM 801 Bank Proof machine in 1934.
+IBM recognised the opportunity to automate this processing and began building machines for this purpose, starting with the IBM 801 Bank Proof machine in 1934.
 By eliminating hand written ledgers, the IBM 801 automated teller operations.

-By the mid 1950s many banks began to investigate how they could use new technology to help them handle the ever growing volume of cheques that needed to be processed on a daily basis.
-As an example, Bank of America's checking accounts were growing at a rate of 23,000 per month and banks were being forced to close their doors by 2 p.m. to finish daily postings.
-Meanwhile, in the United Kingdom, wages began to be paid by cheque and the number of cheques being cleared by the central clearing house had grown from around 250 million in 1938, to around 320 million in 1951 and continued ramping up, in fact reaching over 500 million by 1964.
+By the mid 1950s many banks began investigating the use of new technology to handle the ever growing volume of cheques that needed to be processed each day.
+As an example, Bank of America's checking accounts were growing at a rate of 23,000 per month and branches were forced to close their doors by 2 p.m. to finish the daily postings.
+In the United Kingdom, wages began to be paid by cheque.
+The number of cheques cleared by the central clearing house had grown from around 250 million in 1938 to around 320 million in 1951 and reached over 500 million by 1964.

-A number of technologies were developed by companies like EMI in the UK (Figure Reading Electronic Device or FRED), and Bull in France (CMC-7) to make cheques machine readable by means of pre-printed characters or characters that were inscribed on the cheque when it was being proofed at the Branch.
+A number of technologies were developed by companies like EMI in the UK (Figure Reading Electronic Device or FRED), and Compagnie des Machines Bull in France (CMC-7) to make cheques machine-readable by means of pre-printed characters or characters that were inscribed on the cheque when it was being proofed at the branch.
 IBM Poughkeepsie lab under J.A.
-Weidenhammer meanwhile was working on developing equipment that could mechanically feed, transport and stack paper checks, because they could not be handled using existing techniques then being used with punched cards.
+Weidenhammer meanwhile was working on equipment that could mechanically feed, transport and stack paper checks, as these could not be handled by the existing techniques used for punched cards.
 They created a system of friction wheels and belts to achieve this.
-Meanwhile, another group within IBM collaborated with Weidenhammer on developing a machine readable magnetic ink barcode, printed below human readable numerals, which they demonstrated to Barclays Bank in 1957.
-But after much industry consultation, the E-13B MICR font developed by General Electric as part of a solution sold to Bank to America became the American Standard adopted by the ABA in 1958.
+Meanwhile, another group within IBM collaborated with Weidenhammer on developing a machine-readable magnetic ink barcode, printed below human readable numerals, which they demonstrated to Barclays Bank in 1957.
+But after much industry consultation, the E-13B MICR font developed by General Electric as part of a solution sold to Bank to America became the American standard adopted by the ABA in 1958.
 The ABA had previously concluded that IBM's proposed marking system would be too costly and also, that it was visually unattractive.
 After some hesitation, IBM developed their own multi-track read head for MICR characters and switched to using E-13B.
 In 1959 they began promoting the IBM 1210.
-IBM Supplies division (that also manufactured punched cards) also saw an opportunity in this period to sell paper checks, printed by IBM in an IBM Plant.
+IBM Supplies Division (which also manufactured punched cards) also saw an opportunity to sell paper checks, printed by IBM in an IBM plant.